 A highlight of Emily’s career was performing Tenney’s Koan for solo violin for legend Malcolm Goldstein, the dedicatee of the piece.
 A highlight of her non-musical career was driving across the country, from Connecticut to California, and making stops at Graceland and Cadillac Ranch along the way.

-As an educator, Emily is interested in fostering a love for music in her students, as well as helping students find connections between music and their interests outside of the field.
-She is a Program Director and Marketing & Communications Director for Elemental Music, a youth orchestra program based in Santa Monica.
+As an educator, Emily maintains an active private studio and is interested in fostering a love for music in her students, as well as helping students find connections between music and their interests outside of the field.
+She holds numerous roles with Elemental Music, a youth orchestra program based in Santa Monica.
 Emily also coaches in SMMUSD schools and teaches beginning violin at the Crossroads School.

 Emily lives in Los Angeles with her husband and frequent collaborator, composer John Eagle.

 MFA CalArts, 2013.
 BA Bennington College, 2011.
 Violin studies with: Martha Caplin, Lorenz Gamma, Mark Menzies.
 Chamber music coaching with: Erika Duke-Kirkpatrick, William Powell, Vicki Ray, Allan Vogel.
 Composition studies with: Allen Shawn.